lampert/advent-of-code/README.md

-# advent-of-code-2022
+# advent-of-code
-Solutions to advent of code 2022 http://adventofcode.com/
+Solutions to advent of code http://adventofcode.com/